Have you ever wondered what the difference is between a low-carb vs low-fat diet? Which is best?

 Want to know what your daily protein target and carb limit looks like on your plate?
 Try the new keto and low-carb macro calculator here.
-It will give you guidance to your daily carbs, protein and fat limits.
+It will give you guidance on your daily carbs, protein, and fat limits.

 What Is A Low-Fat Diet?

 When referring to a low-fat diet, people usually mean a high-carb, low-fat diet which involves 50% of daily calories from carbs and less than 15-20% daily calories from fat.

 The standard food pyramid is a low-fat diet, with the majority of daily servings coming from carbohydrates, sugar and grains.
 Fat is limited and fresh vegetables and fruits are encouraged.

 The main problem with a low-fat, high-carb diet, is the majority of calories come from carbs and it is almost impossible to have good blood sugar control.

 In addition, low-fat, high-carb foods are processed.
 Where the fat has been removed to make a product "lite" or "light", sugar and carbs are pumped back in to improve taste and texture.

 In addition to this, most low-fat diets purposefully chronically restrict calories in an effort to achieve fat loss.

 Low-fat diets and low-calorie diets will not keep you satiated and do not supply all the essential fatty acids your body requires.